 How do I apply for a Non Lucrative Visa?
 First, find your consulate.
 Next, follow the link to the page I’ve created for that consulate.
 Each consulate has distinct procedures so be sure to follow the directions for your specific consulate.

 Is an appointment required to apply?
-As of January 2018, all consulates require an appointment with the exception of Miami and Washington DC.
-Each of my individual consulate instruction pages provides a direct link to that consulate’s appointment scheduler.
+This will vary by consulate.
+I created individual consulate instruction pages linking to that consulate’s appointment scheduler.
 Make one, and only one, appointment for each applicant.

 Must applications be made in person?
 Yes, for all consulates, all applicants must apply in person, including minor children.
-Bummer for those who must travel from far away to reach your consulate, but unavoidable.
+Bummer for those who must travel from far away to reach your consulate.

 Does each family member need her own visa?
 Yes.
 Each family member, including minor children, needs their own visa.
 Each will be assigned a unique NIE number (Número de Identidad de Extranjero).

 Does each family member submit his own application?
 Families moving abroad together will apply as a unit.
 Designate one spouse as primary applicant.
-The other spouse and all children will apply as dependents on that same application.
+The other spouse and minor children apply as dependents on that same application.

 Must I appear in person to pick up the visa once granted?
 This will depend on your consulate.
 Some offer a mail option.
 To take advantage of that, you’ll be required to leave your passport with the consulate during processing.
 For those that require pick up in person, they’ll want to see all applicants, including minor children.
 (Double bummer for those of required to travel far to get to our consulate).